Radv1la/Giedrius-Saulenas-Blog/disclosures.md

 ---
 layout: page
-title: My disclosures
+title: Vulnerability disclosures
-subtitle: These are the CVEs I've found
+subtitle: There are some finding that aren't allowed to be disclosed.
+For a full list, check my profile on bug bounty platforms
 ---

-These CVEs were found during the participation in bug bounties or research of open source products.
+### Disclosures
-### CVEs
+Nothing yet, but there will be soon.
+I promise!